juxor/afaq/markdown/secG4.md

 thinking that anarchy would evolve from capitalism as mutual banks spread across society, increasing the bargaining power of labour.
 And reforming capitalism over time, by implication, always means tolerating boss's control during that time.
-So, at its worse, this is a reformist position which becomes little more than an excuse for tolerating landlord and capitalist domination.
+So, at its worst, this is a reformist position which becomes little more than an excuse for tolerating landlord and capitalist domination.

-Also, we may note, in the slow transition towards anarchism, we would see the rise of pro-capitalist "defence associations" which **would** collect rent from land, break strikes, attempt to crush unions and so on.
+Also we may note, in the slow transition towards anarchism, we would see the rise of pro-capitalist "defence associations" which **would** collect rent from land, break strikes, attempt to crush unions and so on.
 Tucker seemed to have assumed that the anarchist vision of _"occupancy-and-use"_ would become